Matrix Normal PCA for Interpretable Dimension Reduction and Graphical Noise Modeling: Related Work

-\subsection{Probabilistic PCA and its variants}
+\subsection{Probabilistic PCA and its Variants}

-Tipping and Bishop \cite{tipping1999probabilistic} showed that PCA could be derived from a Gaussian latent variable (named as Probabilistic PCA, or PPCA).
+Tipping and Bishop \cite{tipping1999probabilistic} showed that PCA could be derived from a Gaussian latent variable model (PPCA).
 The generative model of PPCA is:

-where $X\in R^{n\times r }$, $W\in R^{p \times r}$ and $E_{ij} \overset{IID}{\sim} \mathcal{N}(0, \sigma^2)$.
+where $X\in R^{n\times k }$, $W\in R^{p \times k}$ and $E_{ij} \overset{IID}{\sim} \mathcal{N}(0, \sigma^2)$.
 The negative log-likelihood is as follows:

-PPCA conventionally defines standard Gaussian $\mathcal{N}(0, I)$ prior on each column of $X$ and derive the maximum likelihood estimation (MLE) of $W$ and $\sigma$.
+PPCA conventionally defines standard Gaussian $\mathcal{N}(0, I)$ prior on each column of $X$ and derives the maximum likelihood estimation (MLE) of $W$ and $\sigma$.

-The goal of PPCA is not to give better results than PCA, but to permit a broad range of future extensions by facilitating various probabilistic techniques and introducing different assumptions of distribution.
-For example, Bishop \cite{bishop1999variational} developed a variational formulation of Bayesian PCA, which can automatically determine the number of retained principal components; Zhao and Jiang \cite{zhao2006probabilistic} proposed tPPCA which assumes that data are sampled from multivariate Student-$t$ distribution; Wang \textit{et al.} \cite{wang2012probabilistic} formulated a probabilistic robust matrix factorization (RPMF) by introducing the Laplace distribution over $E$, which is more robust to outliers.
-Note that most of those methods assume that the underlying distribution of data are IID.
+The goal of PPCA is not to give better results than PCA but to permit a broad range of future extensions by facilitating various probabilistic techniques and introducing different assumptions of distribution.
+For example, Bishop \cite{bishop1999variational} developed a variational formulation of Bayesian PCA, which can automatically determine the number of retained principal components; Zhao and Jiang \cite{zhao2006probabilistic} proposed tPPCA which assumes that data are sampled from multivariate Student-$t$ distribution; Wang \textit{et al.} \cite{wang2012probabilistic} used the Laplace distribution for robust probabilistic matrix factorization.
+Most of those methods assume that the underlying distribution of data are IID.